zengbing15/lumos_doc/docs/preparation/installckb.md

 - **Mainnet (Lina)**: The Mainnet is the main CKB public network.
 The real-time information of the Lina Mainnet can be checked on the [CKB Explorer](https://explorer.nervos.org/) page.

 - **Testnet (Aggron4)**: The Testnet is used to test applications integration and smart contracts in real environment with actual data.
-To get CKB capacity for an account on the Testnet, go to [https://faucet.nervos.org](https://faucet.nervos.org/) and paste the Testnet address of the address in the address input box, then click the **Claim** button.
+To get CKB capacity for an account on the Testnet, go to [https://faucet.nervos.org](https://faucet.nervos.org/) and paste the Testnet address of the account in the address input box, then click the **Claim** button.
 For more information, see [Create Accounts](../preparation/createaccount).

   :::info